exetico/volumio-plugins/plugins/music_service/podstream/README.md

  **07. dec 2017** Added grid-option and corrected the UI-things, so it looks more clean.
 - [x] _Secure correct `install.sh` and `uninstall.sh` with the `/data/podstream/`-location (Add & Remove folder in the process)_<br/>
  **07. dec 2017** Now added to `install.sh` and `uninstall.sh`
+- [x] _Save the global image for each podcast so it can be listed within `listPlaylists` - and consider to allow users to use the "Big tile"-view, if the task is easy to do.
+If the images will be saved globally, use the cover-art for the podcast to display in `listPlaylists`_ <br/>
+ **07. dec 2017** Albumart on playlist-level is now stored in $PLUGINDIR > `albumart`.
+Albumart on episode-level is still loaded by the URL's found in the XML.

 # Screenshots
 Latest screenshots is from v. `0.0.3`.
 Note that changes could have been made.